 Top 50 RPI: 3-4

 This may be slightly premature, but Iowa State’s season sweep of Kansas State moves them to a “lock”.
 The Cyclones also beat Texas Tech during the week.
 Iowa State will be no worse than a four seed in the Big XII Tournament.
 The Cyclones can improve their NCAA Tournament profile by winning one of their last two games.
 Iowa State plays at Missouri and Baylor in their final two regular season games.

 Top 50 RPI: 5-6

-Kansas State pulled off a crucial road win on Tuesday night, beating Texas A&M in College Station.
-The Aggies haven’t lived up to their early season hype, but a road win in any major conference is important.
+Kansas State has lost three of their last five games, winning at Missouri during the week, but losing to Iowa State at home.
 The Wildcats swept Missouri, but were swept by the Cyclones.
 Kansas State does have a few decent non-conference wins, having beaten Alabama and Long Beach State.
 They also have wins over Missouri (twice), Texas, and Baylor.
-Assuming Kansas State wins their final regular season game or a game in the Big XII Tournament, they will be in the NCAA Tournament.
-Kansas State finishes on Saturday at Bramlage Coliseum against Oklahoma State.
+Assuming Kansas State wins one of their last two, and wins at least one game in the Big XII Tournament, they are probably in the NCAA Tournament.
+Kansas State finished with games at Texas A&M and Oklahoma State.

 Work to do: Texas (18-11) (8-8).

 After winning four straight games, Texas has lost two of their last three, losing at home to Baylor during the week, but got by Texas Tech on the road, on Saturday.
 Texas cannot afford to lose to Oklahoma; winning their final two games would certainly help the ‘Horns tournament chances.
 Texas has games remaining against Oklahoma and at Kansas.